SpoC: Spoofing Camera Fingerprints: Conclusion

 \section{Conclusion}

-In this work, we proposed a GAN-based method to attack forensic camera model identifiers.
+In this work, we proposed a GAN-based method to attack both forensic camera model identifiers and GAN detectors.
 Our scheme allows to inject model-specific traces into the input image such to deceive the classifier into believing the image was acquired by the desired target camera model.
-Moreover, the method requires no prior knowledge on the attacked network, and works even on completely synthesized images, removing also traces of the synthesis process.
+Moreover, the method requires no prior knowledge on the attacked network, and works even on completely synthesized images.
 Experimental results prove the effectiveness of the proposed method and, as a consequence, the weaknesses of current forensic detectors, calling for new approaches, less dependant on critical hypotheses, and more resilient to unforeseen attacks.